GravityKit/GravityView/readme.txt

 * Tweak: Only show Add View button to users who are able to publish Views
 * Tweak: Reduce the number of database calls by fetching forms differently
 * Fixed: Inaccurate "Key missing" error shown when license key is invalid
+* Fixed: Search Bar could show "undefined" search fields when security key has expired.
+Now, a helpful message will appear.
 * Tweak: Only show license key notices to users who have capability to edit settings, and only on GravityView pages
 * Tweak: Improved load time of Views screen in the admin
 * Tweak: Make sure entry belongs to correct form before displaying